Termux: Installation

 The installation process extracts the bootstrap archive from the APK file, sets correct permissions for the executable, and sets up directories like the home directory.
+The Play Store version of Termux is not being updated anymore; users are encouraged to install Termux from F-Droid or GitHub in order to receive the latest updates.

 Package management and distribution

 Packages in Termux are installed through the application's package manager (pkg) and use the .deb format.
 However, normal Debian packages cannot be installed as Termux is not FHS compliant.

 Users can also build and submit packages.

 Package availability

-Termux has more than 1000 packages available as of 2021.
+Termux had more than 1,000 packages available as of 2021.

 Package repositories

-Termux has 3 repositories available.
+Termux has three repositories available.
 Repositories included in the default Termux bootstrap installation include: